Separating measurable recurrence from strong recurrence via rigidity sequences: Introduction

-\begin{theorem} Let $S\subseteq \mathbb Z$ be a measure expanding set.
-Then there is a set $S'\subseteq S$ such that for all $m\in \mathbb Z$, the translate $S'+m$ is both a set of recurrence and a set of rigidity for some weak mixing system. \end{theorem}
+Our main results are the following theorem and corollary.
+Theorem \ref{thm:Main0} proves Conjecture 1.6 of \cite{Ackelsberg}.
+The special case of that conjecture where $G$ has finite exponent was resolved by \cite{CherryKQ}. \begin{theorem} Let $G$ be a reasonably homogeneous countable abelian group.
+Then for every measure expanding set $S\subseteq G$, there is a measure expanding set $S'\subseteq S$ such that for all $g\in G$, $S'+g$ is a set of rigidity for some free weak mixing $G$-system. \end{theorem} Theorem \ref{thm:Main0} is proved in \S\ref{sec:CompactnessAndProof}, after introducing several building blocks.

-\begin{corollary} If $S\subseteq \mathbb Z$ is measure expanding, then there is a measure expanding set $S'\subseteq S$ such that for all $m\in \mathbb Z$, the translate $S'+m$ is not a set of strong recurrence for weak mixing systems.
-In particular, no translate of $S'$ is a set of strong recurrence. \end{corollary}
+The following corollary requires no restriction on $G$. \begin{corollary} Let $G$ be a countably infinite abelian group.
+If $S\subseteq G$ is measure expanding, then there is a measure expanding set $S'\subseteq S$ such that no translate of $S'$ is a set of strong recurrence for weak mixing systems.
+In particular, no translate of $S'$ is a set of strong recurrence. \end{corollary} The special cases of Theorem \ref{thm:Main0} and Corollary \ref{cor:Main} where $S=G=\mathbb Z$ are Theorem 2.1 and Corollary 2.3 of \cite{GrPop}.